Subpecies Compendium

 Add

-This Immunity is negated if the attacker has Immune (Spikes).
+This Immunity is negated if the attacker uses an Indirect attack or is otherwise unaffected to your spikes.

 Contact

-*The attacker takes 1 Piercing DMG, and you make a Steady check; the attacker is stunned for 1 turn for each Grade of Success.Remove
+The attacker takes 1 Piercing DMG, and you make a Steady check; the attacker is Dazed (1) for 1 turn for each Grade of Success.Remove

 Carrier